rapid7/insightconnect-workflows/Quarantine_Endpoint_with_Trend_Micro_Apex_from_Slack/help.md

 `@Rapid7 InsightConnect unquarantine-endpoint 08-00-27-96-86-8E`

-The indicators will show up in the "User Defined Suspicious Objects" list in the Trend Micro Apex console.
+To view quarantine logs, click "Directories" and then "Users/Endpoints" from the main menu in the Trend Micro Apex console.
-The UDSO tab is located on the Custom Intelligence page under Threat Intel from the main menu.
+Next, select the endpoint you would like to view and click the "Notes" tab.
+The quarantine logs are found there.

 # Key Features